-If your ticket is payable to the county rather than the city, you might be able to search for your lost Alaska traffic ticket online.
+If your AK traffic ticket is payable to the county rather than the city, you might be able to search for your lost Alaska traffic ticket online.

 When you visit the Alaska Court System's E-Pay System and choose the option to make an online payment, the system will ask for either your first and last name or your traffic ticket number.
-You've lost your ticket, but by providing your full name, the E-Pay System might provide sufficient information to pay your ticket or contact the court to plead not guilty.
+You may not remember any details on your lost ticket.
+However, by providing your full name, the E-Pay System might provide sufficient information to pay your ticket or contact the court to plead "not guilty."

-If your ticket doesn't show up using the E-Pay system, it could mean:
+If your traffic ticket doesn't show up using the E-Pay system, it could mean:

-- You need to pay the city directly.
+- You need to pay your ticket fines to the city directly.

 If you can remember the AK county in which you were ticketed or which kind of officer wrote your citation―great!
-You can contact the appropriate court or agency and go from there.
+You can contact the appropriate court or agency to get information about your lost ticket and go from there.

-If you can't remember, you'll need to go through a process of elimination.
-Start by contacting the courts on the county level; if the Alaska traffic ticket clerk has no information regarding you or a traffic ticket, contact the city agency that handles traffic tickets.
+If you can't remember where you received your AK traffic ticket, you'll need to go through a process of elimination.
+Start by contacting the courts on the county level; if the Alaska traffic ticket clerk has no information regarding you or your lost traffic ticket, contact the city agency that handles Alaska traffic tickets.

 - The citation or traffic ticket number.

-- The exact violations for which you received citations.
+- The exact traffic violations for which you received citations.

-- All applicable traffic ticket fines and related court costs and surcharges for which you'll be responsible if you plead guilty.
+- All applicable AK traffic ticket fines and related court costs and surcharges for which you'll be responsible if you plead "guilty."